mtlynch/mtlynch.io/_posts/2018-08-27-shipping-too-late.md

 **Be skeptical of a theoretical yes.
 Pay heed to a theoretical no**

 If customers say they'd buy your product before you create it, it's a weakly positive sign, but don't bank on it until they've actually given you money.
-If customers say they *wouldn't* buy your product, they're unlikely to change their mind after you build it.
+If customers say they *wouldn't* buy your product, that's a strong negative sign.

+*Edited by [Samantha Mason](https://www.samanthamasonfreelancer.com).
+Illustrations by [Loraine Yow](https://www.linkedin.com/in/lolo-ology/).*